-It is a course specifically designed to cater for anyone aspiring to work at the very top of the game in leadership and management positions of the Premier League, Football League, FA Women’s Super League and the international stage.
+It is specifically designed to cater for those aspiring to work at the very top of the game, in leadership and management positions in the Premier League, Football League, FA Women’s Super League and on the international stage.

 Visit the National Careers Service website - 'How to Become a Football Coach' for more ideas.
-It might be you choose to combine football coaching with an element like business management.
+You might choose to combine football coaching with an element like business management.

-If you’re a football coach based in Wales, here's courses from the FAW Trust.
+For football coaches based in Wales, here are courses from the FAW Trust.

-For those in Scotland, you can discover the pathway and find a course.
+For those in Scotland, you can find a course here.

-Meanwhile, there are also opportunities from the Irish FA too.
+There are also opportunities from the Irish FA.